varugheseben/edurek-data_science/Time Series Analysis and Forecasting Methods/Introduction.md

    $$e_t = Y_t - \hat{Y}_t$$

   Because some errors are positive (under-forecasting) and others are negative (over-forecasting), you cannot just add them up—they would cancel each other out.
 Error  metrics process these numbers in different ways to give you an accurate picture of model performance.

+  **Different Types of Forecast Accuracy Metrics**
+   - Scale-Dependent Metrics
+        These metrics are in the same unit as your data(e.g., dollars, units sold, temperature).
+They are great for comparing different models on the same dataset, but you cannot use them to compare different datasets.
+      - **Mean Absolute Error (MAE)**
+         - MAE takes the absolute value of each error and finds their average.
+         - It tells you, on average, how far off your predictions are.
+If your MAE is 10, your forecast is typically wrong by 10 units.
+         - It treats all errors equally.
+A single massive mistake doesn't warp the score disproportionately.
+      - **Mean Squared Error (MSE)**
+         - MSE squares each error before averaging them.
+         - Because errors are squared, it heavily penalizes larger errors.
+      - **Root Mean Squared Error (RMSE)**
+         - RMSE is simply the square root of the MSE, bringing the metric back to the original units of the data
+         - Like MSE, it penalizes large errors severely
+   - Percentage Based Metrics
+   - Scale Free Metrics